britram/draft-trammell-tcpm-spin/draft-trammell-tsvwg-spin.md

 # Acknowledgments

-Many thanks to Christian Huitema, who originally proposed the spin bit as pull request 609 on {{QUIC-TRANS}}.
+Many thanks to Christian Huitema, who originally proposed the spin bit as pull request 609 on {{QUIC-TRANSPORT}}.
 Thanks to Tobias Buehler for feedback on the draft, and for Alexandre Ferrieux for input on the Valid Edge Counter.
 Special thanks to the QUIC RTT Design Team for discussions leading especially to the privacy and security considerations section.